AmpersandTarski/Ampersand/docs/why-ampersand/business-rules-in-ampersand.md

+---
+title: The Business Rules Manifesto and Ampersand
+id: Ampersand/BRManifestoAndAmpersand
+---

 # The Business Rules Manifesto and Ampersand

 Ampersand lets you use business rules as intended in the [Business Rules Manifesto](http://www.businessrulesgroup.org/brmanifesto/BRManifesto.pdf) (by the Business Rules Group, 2003).
 This chapter quotes each article from the manifesto verbatim.
 Besides, it describes how Ampersand implements it,